Allan (footballer, born 2004)

-Allan Andrade Elias (born 19 April 2004), simply known as Allan, is a Brazilian professional footballer who plays as a midfielder for Palmeiras.
+Allan Andrade Elias (born 19 April 2004), known as Allan Elias or just Allan, is a Brazilian professional footballer who plays as an attacking midfielder or a winger for club Manchester City.

 Career

+Early career

-Born in Florianópolis, Santa Catarina, Allan joined Palmeiras' youth sides in 2019, from hometown side Figueirense.
-He renewed his contract until 2027 with the club on 13 December 2024, and was promoted to the main squad the following January.
+Born in Florianópolis, Santa Catarina, Allan Elias joined Palmeiras' youth sides in 2019, from hometown side Figueirense; the club acquired 70% of his economic rights.
+He renewed his contract until 2027 with the club on 13 December 2024.